jfeliu007/goplantuml/README.md

 ```
 Usage of goplantuml:
   -hide-connections
         hides all connections in the diagram
   -hide-fields
         hides fields
   -hide-methods
         hides methods
   -ignore string
         comma separated list of folders to ignore
   -recursive
         walk all directories recursively
   -show-aggregations
-    	renders public aggregations
+        renders public aggregations even when -hide-connections is used (do not render by default)
   -show-aliases
-    	Shows aliases even when -hide-connections is used (default true)
+        Shows aliases even when -hide-connections is used
   -show-compositions
-    	Shows compositions even when -hide-connections is used (default true)
+        Shows compositions even when -hide-connections is used
+  -show-connection-labels
+        Shows labels in the connections to identify the connections types (e.g. extends, implements, aggregates, alias of
   -show-implementations
-    	Shows implementations even when -hide-connections is used (default true)
+        Shows implementations even when -hide-connections is used
 ```

 #### Example